kimsin98/OHBM-ComCom-squarespace/README.md

    * Feel free to improve upon the original if you can.
 8. When you are done, open settings (click on date above title).
    * Content > Featured Image: Use "Search for Images" to choose a preview image among post images.
+      * If the post has no image, you can default to a logo.
    * Options > Status: Set "Needs Review".

 ## Reviewing a post